 The Role of Unions in Protecting Workers

-The role of a labor union is to protect the best interests of workers, and for many people that means ensuring fair wages and benefits and good working conditions.
-It also means ensuring that workers are provided with workplaces that are safe, and that includes being safe from the harms of asbestos.
-Businesses often put profits ahead of worker safety and it is the role of the union to fight back and demand safe workplaces.
+A labor union protects the interests of workers.
+This includes fighting for fair wages, decent benefits, and safe working conditions.
+This also includes safety from the harms of asbestos.
+Businesses often put profits before people, and it is the union’s role to fight back and demand safe workplaces.